 - 1/2 teaspoon cayenne

-Preheat oven to 400 degrees, with racks in the upper and lower third of the oven.
+- Preheat oven to 400°F, with racks in the upper and lower third of the oven.

-In a medium bowl, sift together flour, cocoa powder, cream of tartar, baking soda, and salt.
-In a large bowl, using an electric mixer, beat butter and 1 1/2 cups sugar on medium speed until light and fluffy, about 2 minutes.
+- In a medium bowl, whisk together the flour, cocoa powder, cream of tartar, baking soda, and salt.
+In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and 1 1/2 cups sugar on medium speed until light and fluffy, about 2 minutes.
 Scrape down the side of the bowl.

-Add the eggs and beat to combine with the butter mixture.
+- Add the eggs and beat them in to combine with the butter mixture.
 With mixer on low, gradually add the flour mixture and beat until the dough is just combined.

-In a small bowl, combine remaining 1/4 cup sugar, cinnamon, and cayenne powder (if using).
-Using large tablespoons, form balls of dough and roll in cinnamon-sugar mixture.
+- In a small bowl, combine remaining 1/4 cup sugar, cinnamon, and cayenne powder.
+Using large tablespoons, form 1.5-inch balls of dough and roll them in the cinnamon-sugar mixture.

-Let the cookies cool on sheets on wire racks for 5 minutes, then transfer cookies to racks to cool completely.
+- Let the cookies cool on the baking sheets on wire racks for 5 minutes, then transfer the cookies to the racks to cool completely.